qbornet/snow-crash/level13/Ressources/writeup.md

 So the binary ask for a specific UID a quick look into /etc/passwd will give us the information, that no user with this UID exist we need to reverse the program we will use decompiler explorer.

-Decompile explorer will provide us a good information one that you have a function with a looking flag as parameter:
+Decompiler explorer will provide us a good information one that you have a function with a looking flag as parameter:

 ```c
 uVar2 = ft_des("boe]!ai0FB@.:|L6l@A?>qJ}I");